sylhare/Type-on-Strap/README.md

 ---
 layout: post
 title: Hello World                                # Title of the page
-subtitle: "This is a subtitle"                    # A subtitle can be displayed below your title
 feature-img: "assets/img/sample.png"              # Add a feature-image to the post
 thumbnail: "assets/img/thumbnail/sample-th.png"   # Add a thumbnail image on blog view
 tags: [sample, markdown, html]